MeeraTresa/github-actions-test/README.md

-A Repository to try out various GitHub Actions and Workflows buildt with them.
+A Repository to try out various GitHub Actions and Workflows built with them.